Backpage: DOJ Memos

 U.S. Department of Justice memos from 2012 and 2013, obtained by Reason and published in August 2019, revealed that Backpage actively fought against child prostitution on the website.
-Reason reports that federal prosecutors accidentally sent the memos to defense lawyers in the Backpage case sometime in 2018 as part of discovery, but the memos were placed under seal and cannot be used at trial.
+Reason reported that federal prosecutors accidentally sent the memos to defense lawyers in the Backpage case sometime in 2018 as part of discovery, but the memos were placed under seal and could not be used at trial.

 Attorneys at the U.S. Attorney's Office for the Western District of Washington wrote both memos, assessing the possibilities of a successful prosecution of Backpage.
 The 2012 memo paraphrased an FBI agent with the Innocence Lost Task Force stating that, "unlike virtually every other website that is used for prostitution and sex trafficking, Backpage is remarkably responsive to law enforcement requests and often takes proactive steps to assist in investigations."

 According to the 2012 memo, Backpage employees testified in criminal cases, answered subpoenas within 24 hours (sometimes within the hour), and gave law enforcement information without a subpoena in "exigent circumstances", such as a missing child.
 Law enforcement was able to "contact Backpage and obtain immediate removal of certain posts" suspected of involving juveniles.
-Backpage's age-verification protocol was imperfect, but standard in the industry, and it reported ads suspected of involving child sex trafficking to the National Center for Missing and Exploited Children (NCMEC).
+Backpage's age-verification protocol was imperfect, but standard in the industry, and it reported ads suspected of involving child sex trafficking to the NCMEC.
 The memo concludes that "any prosecution of Backpage would likely have to overcome Backpage's efforts to actively cooperate with law enforcement."

 The 2013 memo was also skeptical of a successful prosecution, stating, "[W]e have yet to uncover compelling evidence of criminal intent or a pattern of reckless conduct regarding minors."
-It described how Backpage's moderation changed over time, and paraphrased NCMEC's then-president and CEO, Ernie Allen, as saying he believed Backpage wanted child sex trafficking off its site, but that "the use of the Internet to market commercial sex was so fluid that any system of moderation and reporting was destined to fail".
+It described how Backpage's moderation changed over time, and paraphrased the NCMEC's then-president and CEO, Ernie Allen as saying that he believed Backpage wanted child sex trafficking off its site, but that "the use of the Internet to market commercial sex was so fluid that any system of moderation and reporting was destined to fail".
 The memo suggests that the government may want to consider going after Backpage using money-laundering statutes.